 Technology can greatly increase overall employee productivity and keep team members’ goals aligned.
 It’s already extremely helpful for improving work in the office, but it’s completely essential for remote workers.

-Technology can fill in the gaps of remote work shortcomings like a lack of communication accessing important company data securely while away from the office.
+Technology can fill in the gaps of remote work shortcomings like a lack of communication or accessing important company data securely while away from the office.

 There is endless software available that will improve your company’s remote work strategies.
 Just a few examples of things that technology can simplify are communication, project management, benefits management, and data storage.
 Using this technology for yourself and your employees will help the whole company to run smoother than ever before.